gallenc/opennms-tutorials-1/session2/Exercise-2-2.md

 # OpenNMS Events

-## browsing the mibs using MibBrowser
+## Browsing the MIBs using MibBrowser

 A very useful free tool for browsing SNMP MIBS and  generating SNMP traps is the Ireasoning Mib Browser which can be installed on Windows or Linux and is downloaded from